nvidiaswitch/nvidia-switch/README.md

 # On the similarities with nvidia-xrun

-This scripts is havely based on [nvidia-xrun](https://github.com/Witko/nvidia-xrun/) ideas, but it has been organized as such it was possible to execute the script without changing TTY.
+This scripts is havely based on [nvidia-xrun](https://github.com/Witko/nvidia-xrun/) ideas, but it has been organized in a way it was possible to execute the script without changing TTY.
 In summary, this script fixes https://github.com/Witko/nvidia-xrun/issues/4.
 As such, this script has no warranty, see https://github.com/Witko/nvidia-xrun/blob/master/LICENSE, and follows the same copyright.